ewenme/site/content/posts/2022-09-30-diy-dj-stream/index.md

 with Photopea and PSD files will come in handy if you end up with a show on a station later.

-Alternatively, you could try your hand at making your own illustations from scratch.
+Alternatively, you could try your hand at making your own illustrations from scratch.
 There's obviously the pen-and-paper route, or you can try popular digital illustration apps like [Procreate](https://procreate.art/) (iOS only).